Club Profile

 Charlton Athletic Tickets

-Last year tickets ranged from £17 to £31.
-It’s unlikely they sell out anything except an FA Cup draw with a big club or maybe a derby.
+Last year tickets ranged from £17 to £31, but we can assume they will be higher and harder to get this season.
+Still it’s unlikely they sell out anything except an FA Cup draw with a big club or maybe a derby.

 To make it super simple, Groundhopper Guides is an official registered ticket agent at Charlton, with seats in the upper tier of the West Stand, close to midfield.
 See below for more information.